crweiner/hacktoberfest-swag-list/README.md

 - **Requirements**: Make 1 successful PR to [NMF.earth repo](https://github.com/NMF-earth) and get a free set of three stickers.
 - **How to sign up**: Direct communication with project maintainer
 - **Issues**: Check [the repo](https://github.com/NMF-earth/nmf-app/issues)
-- **Notes**: Project maintainers are working on this project in their free time!
+- **Notes**: Project maintainers are working on this project in their free time, as explained [here](https://medium.com/@nmf_earth/hacktoberfest-2021-carbon-diary-sustainable-guide-32fb4e5323c1)

 ### O